noarche/PhotoTool-GUI/README.md

 EXIF TOOL GUI

-Create directory called \_pics_\ and put the pictures you want to work with here.
-Run script

 Click Remove metadata button to remove metadata
 Click add keywords button to add keywords seperated by ","